Dave-Glitch-tester/Foodie-master/README.md

 # Foodie-master
 Html/ CSS
-// This is a project sololy for learning
+// This is a project solely for learning